 \subsection{Numerical experiments with adversarial robustness}

-We now apply the reasoning presented above to the problem of classifying images of the CIFAR-10 dataset.
+We now apply the reasoning presented above to the problem of classifying images of the CIFAR-10 and CIFAR-100 datasets.
 The implementation is done with PyTorch and is available at the GitHub repository associated to the paper\footnote{\url{https://github.com/davidemurari/StructuredNeuralNetworks}}.
-We work with convolutional neural networks, and with the activation function $\sigma(x) = \max\left\{x,\frac{x}{2}\right\}$, if not otherwise specified.
+We work with convolutional neural networks, \bl{and with the activation function $\sigma(x) = \max\left\{x,\frac{x}{2}\right\}$, if not otherwise specified.
 We test multiple architectures and start by introducing the one coming directly from the derivation reported in the previous section.